 Human factors & ergonomics research

 Human factors and ergonomics is the application of psychological and physiological principles to the engineering and design of products, processes, and systems.
-The main goal of is to reduce human error, increase productivity, and enhance safety and comfort with a specific focus on the interaction between the human and the thing of interest.
+The main goal is to reduce human error, increase productivity, and enhance safety and comfort with a specific focus on the interaction between the human and the thing of interest.

 Human Factors research with Noldus tools